solid/solidproject.org/labs.md

 permalink: labs
 ---

-Solid Labs is a place where institutions that are working on Solid research are listed.
-If you are interested in being listed on Solid Labs send an email to info@solidproject.org with a description of the research project and website.
+Here are some academic groups specifically doing research around Sold.
+If you are interested in being listed send an email to info@solidproject.org with a description of the research project and link to the website.

 #[MIT](https://www.mit.edu) - [CSAIL Solid Social Linked Data](https://www.csail.mit.edu/research/solid-social-linked-data)
 Boston, USA